-The Perfect Everest Base Camp Packing List [2022]
+The Perfect Everest Base Camp Packing List: 80+ Things to Pack for EBC

 Are you looking for the best Everest Base Camp packing list?
 You’ve come to the right place!

-Unlike most other trekkers preparing to hike the Himalayas, I arrived in Nepal extremely unprepared.
+I arrived in Nepal extremely unprepared for my EBC trek.
 With a backpack filled with bikinis and summer gear, I had no idea what was in store for me.

-But if you’re reading this, it means you’ve done slightly more research than I did.
+But if you’re reading this, it means you’ve already done more research than I did.

 What to pack for Everest Base Camp